ImranOpenFin/AccZoomExample.NET/README.md

 # .NET Preload Script with Accelerator Zoom Example

 - Clone
-- Set local http-server port 8080 in "preload" folder
+- http-server -p8080 for index.hmtl
 - Start the .net application
 - 3 links shown in the window, bbc,ccn and google.
 This Parent window is also set with zoom=true.
 - Check that the preload has loaded via devtool console "preload called".